Transition metal hydroxide complexes: Reactions

 Characteristically, hydroxide ligands are compact and basic.
 They tend to function as bridging ligands.
-One manifestation of this property is the preponderance of di-and polymetallic hydroxide complexes.
-A practical consequence of this feature is the tendency of metal aquo complexes to form precipitates of meta hydroxides.
+One manifestation of this property is the preponderance of dimetallic and polymetallic hydroxide complexes.
+A practical consequence of this feature is the ready conversion of metal aquo complexes to precipitates of metal-hydroxides.

 Bioinorganic chemistry

 Active site of hemerythrin before and after oxygenation.

-Hemerythrins, proteins responsible for oxygen (O_{2}) transport in some animals have an diiron hydroxide active site.
-The hydroxide ligand engages the bound O2 through hydrogen bonding.
+Hemerythrins, proteins responsible for oxygen (O_{2}) transport in some animals have a diiron hydroxide active site.
+The hydroxide ligand engages the bound O_{2} through hydrogen bonding.

-The nucleophilicity of hydroxo ligands is relevant to the role of some M-OH centers in enzymology.
+The nucleophilicity of hydroxo ligands is relevant to the role of some M–OH centers in enzymology.
 For example, in carbonic anhydrase, a zinc hydroxide binds carbon dioxide: